rakshit-roshan/PathForgeSolutions/Frontend/README.md

 ## 📄 License

-This project is part of the PathForge Solutions platform.
+This project is part of the RasuTech Consulting platform.

 ---